This easy and elegant fall mantel using muted versions of traditional autumn colors creates a soft and subtle twist on the season.

 Fall is definitely my favorite season and one that I look forward to decorating for all year.
 I love the cozy vibes, the sweater weather (when it comes!), changing leaves, baking pumpkin bread, and of course, burning my favorite fall candle.
 Oh, and Pumpkin Spice Lattes – love those too! 😉

-But as I’ve shared before, I’m not a huge fan of bright orange pumpkins and lots of orange and rust decor.
+But as I’ve shared before, I’m not a huge fan of bright orange pumpkins or lots of orange and rust decor.
 I definitely favor a softer version of the season.
 In fact, last year, I used lots of blush pink for a very soft version!
-However, this year I wanted to go back to the basics so to speak, while still putting my own softer spin on it.
+However, this year I wanted to go back to the classics, while still putting my own softer spin on it.

 But if you can’t find baby boos yet I’ve found some faux ones that look so real!
 I’ve bought a few and they are great for filling in mantels or tables and for combining with real when you need more.